Action-Driven Flows for Causal Variational Principles: Minimizing movements for causal variational principles

 Then the measure~$\varrho_\infty$ satisfies the EL equations~\eqref{EL}. \end{theorem} Clearly, the assumptions on the existence of limits of measures in this theorem are quite strong and restrictive.
 However, it seems impossible to relax these assumptions because, as explained in detail in the example in Section~\ref{secex}, such a limit point will in general not exist.

 In the case~$\xi>0$, the situation is much better, because the results of the preceding subsection imply that the underlying curves of measures have finite length.
-This, in turn, can be used to establish the following stronger result on the Euler-Lagrange equations being \emph{approximately} satisfied in the limit: \begin{theorem} {\em{(Convergence and approximative EL-equations)}} \\ In the case~$\xi>0$, the curve~$\varrho^\xi(s)$ converges as~$s \searrow \Sact^\xi_{\min}$.
+This, in turn, can be used to establish the following stronger result on the Euler-Lagrange equations being \emph{approximately} satisfied in the limit: \begin{theorem} {\em{(Convergence and approximative EL-equations)}} \\ Consider the minimizing movement flow corresponding to the action with penalization~\eqref{eq:varprinB0} and~\eqref{Sactdef}, where the Lagrangian~$\L$ has the properties~{\rm{(A1)}} and~{\rm{(A2)}} stated in the preliminaries on page~\pageref{enumAB}.
+In the case~$\xi>0$, the curve~$\varrho^\xi(s)$ converges as~$s \searrow \Sact^\xi_{\min}$.
 In the case of penalization by the Wasserstein distance~$W_p$ (i.e., Case~2\ in~\eqref{dspecify}), the limiting measure

 satisfies the EL equations approximately, in the sense that the function~$\ell_\xi$ defined by